ErikAbrahamson/what-the-truck/README.md

 #What The Truck
 ##Purpose:
-To create a simple UI to let a user search for food trucks in a given location range.
+To create a simple UI that gives the user a list of the closest food trucks and information.

 ##Features
-1. Location-based results with real-time data from either Foursquare or Twitter
+1. Information such as open status, ratings, location, distance from user, social media links, and menus.
 1. Responsive design
-1. Minimal latency
+1. Minimal and easy to read UI
+1. Real-time data

 ##Technologies
 1. HTML5